moniSt13/ConTest-Parsing/meta/wiki/old/rounding-identifiers.md

-# Welche Werte können zum Runden verwendet werden?
+# What values can be used for rounding?

-The every and offset argument are created with the the following string language:
+The every and offset arguments are created with the the following string language:

     1ns # 1 nanosecond